Information security policy

 - the risks associated with loss or falling into the wrong hands

 - how the information will be shared with externals

 Monta accept that employees are working from home or in other locations outside the office, however, to retain adequate information security this is regulated by the Remote Working Policy.

 Monta is addressing the threat of cyber-attacks both through our technical setup and through behavioral and technical guidelines for all Authorised Users.

 Information Security Board

-Monta has established an Information Security Board, which is led by the Chief of Staff.
+Monta has established an Information Security Board, which is led by the VP Operational Excellence & Governance.
 The responsibility of the Information Security Board is to implement information security measures and ensure proper compliance with the same.
 The Information Security Board has created a monitoring overview with both ongoing monitoring as well as bi-annual reviews.